Bird-Friendly Arkansas Certification Program

 Remove Hazards

 House cats are popular pets and an integral part of many households.
 However, cats are not native wildlife, and they are efficient predators.
-Each year in the U.S. outdoor cats kill more than a billion birds.
+Each year in the U.S. outdoor cats kill more than 2.4 billion birds.
 Keeping cats indoors protects both your cat and wildlife.
 Indoor cats live longer, healthier lives.

 Pesticides kill more than pests.
 Birds can be poisoned when they eat insects and rodents that have ingested pesticides.
 Beneficial insects such as native bees can also become unintentional victims.
 Use chemicals sparingly, in a targeted fashion, and according to manufacturers’ labels.
 Consider alternative pest controls such as horticultural oils and soaps.
 Purchase native plants from native plant sellers who refrain from the use of neonicotinoids.